zededa/terraform-provider-zedcloud/docs/knowledge-base/schemas.md

 - delete the current object\*
 - create a new object with the new name

-\* It's worth mentioning that if a object couln't be deleted by some reason such as: any relation with other objects exists that prevents the object from deletion, the object couldn't be deleted due to some invariants that cannot be broken, etc, then the object won't be deleted and accordingly a new one won't be created.
+\* It's worth mentioning that if an object couln't be deleted by some reason such as: any relation with other objects exists that prevents the object from deletion, the object couldn't be deleted due to some invariants that cannot be broken, etc, then the object won't be deleted and accordingly a new one won't be created.

-The process of object re-creation is little bit tricky if the configuraton has got defined both resource of the object and its data.
+The process of object re-creation is little bit tricky if the configuration has got defined both resource of the object and its data.
 In that case the following steps need to be performed:

 - set a new value for the name of the desired object's resource
 - `terraform apply` - after executing this command an error may occur saying that the system unable to read the object's data: "The requested resource was not found on this server".
 It's ok because we haven't set a new value for the object's data in the configuration.